10 Common Lateral Movement Techniques and How to Stop Them

 - Automate policy management: Leverage automation-enabled solutions to dynamically generate rules based on observed behavior and continually update policies as the environment evolves.

-Even if attackers manage to breach the network, measures like these cut off their pathways and lock down lateral movement.
+Even if attackers manage to breach the network, measures like these cut off their pathways and ensure cyber incidents stay isolated.

 Stop Lateral Movement Before It Starts with Zero Networks

-Zero Networks turns lateral movement pathways into dead ends with effortless microsegmentation.
+Zero Networks turns lateral movement pathways into dead ends with automated, identity-based microsegmentation.
 By orchestrating native firewalls to secure every asset, applying just-in-time MFA at the network layer, and automatically enforcing adaptive policies that evolve alongside your network, Zero ends privilege escalation and maintains dynamic granular controls.

-Protect your network from today’s most common lateral movement techniques while future-proofing your security strategy against new threats – try Zero to learn how.
+Protect your network from today’s most common lateral movement techniques while future-proofing your security strategy against new threats – request a demo to learn how.